SeiryuZ/HemeWeb/proposal/README.md

 ## I. Introduction

 HemeLB is a fluid dynamics simulation software package that is developed for the study of blood flow [1].
 Researches in computational biology have used HemeLB to help with their study.
 Some of its latest use are simulating blood vessel development in mouse [2] and its retina [3].
 Another study used HemeLB to study vascular blood flow abnormalities in human eye [4].
 The software package works by constructing a 3D model of blood vessels, and then approximating the equation governing fluid flow within.
 This allows scientists and doctors to estimate how blood will flow in the given vessels.
-It is evident that HemeLB simulation is important for medical study.
 Furthermore, HemeLB is envisioned to be an integral part of future medical decisions [5].

 However, it is currently complex to configure and run the software packages.
-The complete workflow comprises of many steps that need many tools to run.
-Scientists and doctors might not have the capabilities to configure these tools.
+Scientists and doctors might not have the capabilities to configure the tools required.
 Furthermore, the resources needed to run these workflow also varies widely depending on the case.
 While small cases can run on a laptop, scientifically interesting cases require parallel computing resources, like the ARCHER supercomputer, to run.
 In addition, for each step of the workflow, different interfaces are required; from command line to graphical user interface.
 These factors limits HemeLB's user to few individuals currently.

 Furthermore, the HemeLB project needs to improve the trustworthiness of its simulation.
 This trust, on top of HemeLB being usable, is important to make it a part of any medical decision.
 Simulation results should be easy to audit and easy to reproduce.
 These characteristics allow peers to review the simulation and confirm the result.
 Currently, there are some measures in HemeLB for reproduction and audit.
-Its source code is available for public on GitHub, making it possible to audit the software.
-Furthermore, the system includes some tools to automatically record version used, and the input parameters.
+Its source code is available to the public on GitHub, making it possible to audit the software.
+Furthermore, the system includes some tools to automatically record version used, and the input parameters corresponding to several of the publications [2, 3, 4].
 These steps allow peers to build the software and replicate a simulation, albeit in a manual way.
 With recent pushes for open science and reproducible computing research [6, 7, 8], an extra step for being open is justified.

 To address these problems, I propose to create an extension to HemeLB called HemeWeb.
   HemeWeb will be a web application that will hide the complexity of configuration from its users.
 Also, it will allow automatic recording of simulations, making it